run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/perform-installation.md

     First Access: Enter the URL > https://itsm.citsmart.com:8443/citsmart.

-3. Now, follow the steps in the manual of 3 steps and start to use the solution CITSmart Enterprise.
+3. Now, follow the steps in the manual of 3 steps and start to use the solution CITSmart.

 ## CITSmart Neuro Deployment